astrom-tom/dfitspy/paper.md

 ``dfitspy -f Test_data/* -k author,number,type --grep 79098.26 --grep 2dspec``\

 This command will search is all the FITS file contained in the \textit{Test_data} directory.
 Dfitspy will search for three keywords in the header: author, time and type.
 Finally, the terminal will display only the file where both 79098.26 and STD,TELLURIC are in the keyword values.
+The terminal output is similar to the dfits|fitsort combination:

 ``
 filename     author          number          type\